reynarzz/ShipGame/README.md

-A ship game I made in almost four days: C++, and various libs.
+A ship game for own game jam.
+C++ and various libs.

 ![](readmefiles/navecita.gif)